delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 - [Developer ID Installer Certificate](https://developer.apple.com/support/certificates/)
 - [Apple Business Manager](https://business.apple.com/)

-Since we previously already were using Munki throughout our fleet, this made the MDM enrollment a lot easier.
+Since we previously using Munki throughout our fleet, this made the MDM enrollment a lot easier.

 #### What we used on Windows